arunavm/portfolio/README.md

 -> Social Media Sentiment Analysis
 Link - https://www.novypro.com/profile_about/arunav
 Duration: Jun 2022 - Aug 2022

-Objective : To analyze sentiment patterns on social media platforms to understand customer opinions and improve brand reputation.
+Objective : To analyze sentiment patterns on social media platforms to understand customer opinions & improve brand reputation.
 Below are some of the factors how we utilized the applications:
 - Excel: Pre-processed and cleaned raw social media data.
 - Power BI: Created visualizations to analyze sentiment trends and identify influential topics.